no-go/UniSocket/README.md

 and pretends to be OS indendent.
 For a nice and clean developing please do not use this Class; only the UniSocket classes should fulfil your desire!

-## Hints

-- polling: *recv(true)* only runs on header receiving!
-  After the header is readed, the *revc(true)* is waiting until the expected size is received.
-- sorry about my strange english
-- see **issues**
-- feel free to generate shared Libraries!
-I did it in the past!

 ## Build The Example